 If you think you might be eligible for a fast-track application, please contact us at email@example.com.

-.
+Details of the judging panel will be released on our website.
 The assessment teams include Ashden staff, representatives from funders and knowledge partners, and freelance specialists in specific sectors

 For applicants with work based in other countries, the visit usually lasts one to three days, and involves one assessor, who could be from the Ashden team or could be someone more local to your work who is a member of the Ashden network.
 We often also carry out interviews via Zoom in addition to a physical visit by an assessor.